Major in Mathematics - Secondary Education Concentration

 I. PROCEDURES AND REQUIREMENTS FOR ADMISSION TO ALL TEACHER EDUCATION PROGRAMS

-- Complete a notarized self-disclosure criminal background form to be submitted to the major department with the application.
+- Complete a self-disclosure criminal background form to be submitted to the major department with the application.

 - Submit an application for formal admission to the program.
 Students seeking admission to teacher education programs must contact their department chairperson or program coordinator by 45 credit hours for program-specific procedures and requirements for admission to professional education programs.